The BAOBAB Project – Helping Out Our Less Fortunate Friends

 Recently, one of our team members came across Mr. Steve who has started a local charity called the “BAOBAB Project”.
-BAOBAB Being an abbreviation for “Being About Our Brother’s Awesome Business”.
+BAOBAB Is an abbreviation for “Being About Our Brother’s Awesome Business”.
 What the charity does is, it collects damaged abandoned bicycles, gets them repaired and gives them to our little friends who could use a bicycle.
-Or they repair the bikes for free for our friends who damaged their bikes and want to get them fixed.
+Or they repair the bikes for free for our friends who have damaged their bikes and want to get them back on the road.

 When we met Mr. Steve and found out about this wonderful cause, we offered our helping hand to support the initiative.
 We installed Vinyl Decals on Mr. Steve’s Bicycle Trailer to spread awareness about the cause.